 And some interactive activities here: www.hectorsworld.com/island/index.html

-Please come into school if you have any concerns at all and we'd be happy to help where we can.
+Please come into school if you have any concerns at all.
+Our Computing Lead is Miss Richards, but any member of staff will be happy to help.

 We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 Any Online-Safety incidents are recorded and managed in accordance with our E-Safety Policy.